 These examples are at the end of the industrial vintage spectrum.
 But like we said, you can play around with the rough and gentle elements until you have found the perfect combination.
 For example, not all furniture has to be either rough or smooth, wood or metal.
-This vintage industrial wooden desk that we currently have available combines oak wood and metal handles with a leather work top, which gives it more of a classic look which is neither very smooth nor very rough.
+This wooden desk combines oak wood and metal handles with a leather work top, which gives it more of a classic look which is neither very smooth nor very rough.
 It just shows how many different routes you can take within the landscape of one style.

 Comments will be approved before showing up.